Design System

 Scalable Components

-Components are built with custom properties, allowing designers to easily tweak and customize specific instances from the design panel. copy and general text..
+Components are built with custom properties, allowing designers to easily tweak and customize specific instances from the design panel

 Button